elastic/apm-agent-dotnet/README.md

   * `Elastic.Apm.EntityFramework6`: Auto-instrumentation for Entity Framework 6.
   * `Elastic.Apm.SqlClient`: Auto-instrumentation for `System.Data.SqlClient` and `Microsoft.Data.SqlClient`.
   * `Elastic.Apm.Elasticsearch`: Auto-instrumentation for the official .NET clients for Elasticsearch.
+  * `Elastic.Apm.StackExchange.Redis`: Auto-instrumentation for the StackExchange.Redis client for Redis.
 * `test`: This folder contains test projects.
 Typically each project from the `src` folder has a corresponding test project.
   * `Elastic.Apm.Tests`: Tests the `Elastic.Apm` project.
   * `Elastic.Apm.AspNetCore.Tests`: Tests the `Elastic.Apm.AspNetCore` project.